rclone/rclone/docs/content/commands/rclone_config_create.md

 ## Options

 ```
+      --all               Ask the full set of config questions.
+      --continue          Continue the configuration process with an answer.
   -h, --help              help for create
       --no-obscure        Force any passwords not to be obscured.
+      --non-interactive   Don't interact with user and return questions.
       --obscure           Force any passwords to be obscured.
+      --result string     Result - use with --continue.
+      --state string      State - use with --continue.
 ```

 See the [global flags page](/flags/) for global options not listed here.